Skip to content

 Apps and Features page in Windows PC

-3. Scroll to the Microsoft Edge app, and click on the More vertical 3dots icon option.
+3. Scroll to the Microsoft Edge app and click the More vertical 3-dots icon option.

 Modify Microsoft Edge browser from Apps and Features settingsIt will open the Repair window.